Shine Lawyers Main Logo

 Driving in heels, thongs or barefoot

-The laws in Australia don’t outline what kind of footwear you need to wear when driving your car, but some shoes are safer than others.
 Avoid driving barefoot and give the high heels and thongs a miss as well.
-It can be hard to control a car when your shoes are loosely fitted, get caught or fall off, potentially leading to dangerous driving if they were to get stuck under the pedals.
+It can be hard to control a car when your shoes are loosely fitted, get caught or fall off.
+And these situations could potentially lead to dangerous driving if they were to get stuck under the pedals.
 Instead, opt for comfortable shoes that are securely fitted to your feet the next time you get into the driver’s seat.

 Eating while driving

-Road trips can be tiring and everyone wants to get to their destination as soon as they can but eating dinner while driving is actually dangerous.
-If you need to respond quickly, you need two hands on the wheel.
-While it’s not necessarily illegal to eat behind the wheel, if you’re hungry, why not pull over and take a moment to enjoy your food?
+So, while it is not against the law to eat while driving, if you’re hungry, it’s safer to pull over and take a moment to enjoy your food.
 This will give you a much-needed break from driving and help you arrive at your destination in one piece.

 Drinking coffee while driving

-While drinking coffee behind the wheel doesn't necessarily break the law, that doesn’t mean you should make a habit of it.
-If you’re driving dangerously because you’re reaching for your caffeine-filled cup and your attention isn’t on the road, then you could cause an accident and be charged for doing so.
+If your attention isn’t 100% on the road because you’re reaching for your caffeine-filled cup, you could cause an accident and be charged for doing so.
 The implications of spilling the hot liquid in your car or on yourself aren’t great either.

 Lighting a cigarette behind the wheel